TrueFiEng/Waffle/docs/source/configuration.rst

 Waffle supports `Human Readable Abi <https://blog.ricmoo.com/human-readable-contract-abis-in-ethers-js-141902f4d917>`__.

-In order to enable its output you need to set :code:`outputHumanReadableAbi` to :code:`true` in your config file:
+In order to enable its output, you need to set :code:`outputHumanReadableAbi` to :code:`true` in your config file:

 .. code-block:: json